 order by pgu.usename;

-With the help of the below script, we can also list by database basis.
+With the help of the below script, we can also list on a database basis.

 select pgd.datname as database_name,